Sophia Wilkens: Background

 Sophia Wilkens was born in Kristianstad, Sweden.
 Her father, Per Thomée (1780–1843) was a county governor and government official.
 Her mother, Maria Juliana Wideman (1797–1826) died when Sophia was eight years old.
 She was raised by her maternal grandmother in Karlskrona.

-She was the cousin of Johan Henrik Thomander (1798–1865), Bishop of the Diocese of Lund and belonged to the social upper classes of Karlskrona, a notable city in Sweden in the mid-19th century.
+She was the cousin of Johan Henrik Thomander (1798–1865), Bishop of the Diocese of Lund, and belonged to the social upper classes of Karlskrona, a notable city in Sweden in the mid-19th century.
 As was fashionable among upper-class females of her time, she was active as a social reformer through philanthropy.
 In 1838, she married Rudolf Wilkens (1809–1897) and settled in Karlshamn.
 They raised a family but lost their youngest child, Thomina, who died of scarlet fever at the age of four.

 Career

-Between the years 1850–1877, she started and established three facilities in Karlskrona: the Children's Home (Barnhemmet), Deaf Institute (Dövstuminstitutet) and Protection Center (Skyddshemmet) which received people from throughout Southern Sweden.
+Between the years 1850–1877, she established three facilities in Karlskrona: the Children's Home (Barnhemmet), Deaf Institute (Dövstuminstitutet) and Protection Center (Skyddshemmet) which received people from throughout Southern Sweden.

 In 1859, she was given the care of an intellectually disabled girl.
 The same year, she founded her own orphanage.
 In 1864, the commune decided to do something for the deaf and mute of the county and her school, being the only one in existence, were given financial support.
 The following year, it was moved into new localities, and from 1868 onward, it was given governmental support.

 At this point in time, there had been combined schools and homes for deaf and mute children in Sweden since the pioneer work of Pär Aron Borg, who founded Manillaskolan in Stockholm.
 While there were no schools for intellectually disabled children, and the care for them was in fact not developed at all, they were often included in the schools for deaf and mute children.
 Thereby, it was natural for Wilkens to receive children with both physical as well as intellectual handicaps at the same school.
 However, through experience of the education of children with different forms of handicaps together, she developed the conviction that it was healthy for the intellectually disabled to be tutored along with children with normal development.

 Wilkens became a strong spokesperson inclusion: she believed that the intellectually disabled should not be institutionalized, but rather be educated with the goal to be included in public society as self-supporting and valuable professionals.
 Her combined orphanage and school were therefore not an institution were people were placed for life, as the other institutions founded during the second half of the 19th century, but a home were the pupils were educated and trained to be released to function in society.